 On arriving in Chicago, his friends met him at the station.
 When he arrived in Chicago, his friends met him at the station.
-A soldier of proved valor, they entrusted him with the defence of the city.
-A soldier of proved valor, he was entrusted with the defence of the city.
+A soldier of proved valor, they A soldier of proved valor, he entrusted him with the defence was entrusted with the defence of the city. of the city.
 Young and inexperienced, the task seemed easy to me.
 Young and inexperienced, I thought the task easy.
-Without a friend to counsel him, the temptation proved irresistible.
-Without a friend to counsel him, he found the temptation irresistible.
+Without a friend to counsel Without a friend to counsel him, the temptation proved him, he found the temptation irresistible. irresistible.